Survivability

 Survivability is the ability to remain alive or continue to exist.
 The term has more specific meaning in certain contexts.

 Ecological

-Following disruptive forces such as flood, fire, disease, war, or climate change some species of flora, fauna, and local life forms are likely to survive more successfully than others because of consequent changes to their surrounding biophysical conditions.
+Following disruptive disturbances such as floods, wildfires, diseases, scorched earth, or climate change, adaptable species of flora, fauna, and local life forms are likely to survive more successfully than others due to consequent changes to their surrounding biophysical conditions.

 Engineering

 In engineering, survivability is the quantified ability of a system, subsystem, equipment, process, or procedure to continue to function during and after a natural or man-made disturbance; for example, a nuclear electromagnetic pulse from the detonation of a nuclear weapon.

 For a given application, survivability must be qualified by specifying the range of conditions over which the entity will survive, the minimum acceptable level or post-disturbance functionality, and the maximum acceptable downtime.

 Military

+Illustration representing a survivability onion with six layers.

 In the military environment, survivability can be defined as the ability to remain mission capable after a single engagement.
 Engineers working in survivability are often responsible for improving four main system elements: